JChamberlain85/calendar_database/README.md

 # calendar_database

 A comprehensive calendar application built with **Python (Flask)** and **MySQL**.
-This application allows students to manage personal events, recurring schedules, and automatically sync their assignments from **Canvas LMS** using calendar feeds.
+This application allows students to manage personal events, recurring schedules, and automatically sync their assignments from **Canvas** using calendar feeds.

 ---